oneapi-src/oneAPI-samples/DirectProgramming/DPC++FPGA/Tutorials/Features/loop_coalesce/README.md

    1. The loops being coalesced have the same initiation interval (II).
    2. The exit condition computation for the resulting coalesced look is not complicated.

-If the innermost coalesced loop has a very small trip count, `loop_coalesce` might improve throughput.
+If the innermost coalesced loop has a very small trip count, `loop_coalesce` might actually improve throughput.

 ## Key Concepts